 Section 5.4.
 Meetings.
 The board of directors shall hold a regular meeting in conjunction with the ICPAN biennial conference and annual meetings each year, and may elect the time and place for annual, regular, and special meetings of the board.
 Special meetings of the board of directors may be called by the chair of the board, or a majority of the directors then in office, by giving notice, of the date, time, place, and purpose of such meeting, to all directors at least three (3) days in advance of such meeting.
 Notice of all meetings in which an amendment to these Bylaws is to be considered shall also contain a statement of the exact wording of the proposed Bylaw amendment.

 Section 5.5.
 Quorum and Voting.
-A majority of the board of directors shall constitute a quorum for the transaction of business at any meeting of the board.
+A majority of the board of directors (fifty percent plus one of eligible voting members) shall constitute a quorum for the transaction of business at any meeting of the board.
 At any meeting of the board of directors at which a quorum is present, a majority of those directors present shall decide any matter, unless a different vote is specified by law, the Certificate of Incorporation, or these Bylaws.
-Every director, including the Chair, has one vote.
+Every director, including the Chair, but excluding the President, has one vote.
+The Chair will vote to break a tie.

 Section 5.6.
 Meetings by Remote Communication.
 One or more directors may attend any annual, regular, special, or committee meeting of the board through telephonic, electronic, or other means of communication by which all directors have the ability to fully and equally participate in all discussions and voting on a substantially simultaneous basis.
 Such participation shall constitute presence in person at such meeting.